-Understanding the legal rights and responsibilities of land ownership is an important part of rural land stewardship in Montana.
+Jeff Mosley explains whether you need a livestock fence, who is responsible for maintenance, and the origins of Montana livestock fence laws. nderstanding the legal rights and responsibilities of land ownership is an important part of rural land stewardship in Montana.
 Weed control laws and water rights, for example, are two common topics where lack of understanding can lead to unnecessary conflicts with neighbors.
 Livestock fencing laws are another potential source of misunderstanding.

 Every rural Montana landowner should know whether they are responsible for fencing their land to keep their own livestock within the confines of their property, or whether they are responsible for fencing their land when they want to prevent other people's livestock from roaming onto their property.
 In other words, "Do I need to 'fence in' my livestock, or do I need to 'fence out' other people's livestock?"
-The answer depends upon whether the land is legally classified as "open range" or "closed range".
+The answer depends on whether the land is legally classified as "open range" or "closed range."

 On "open range" the property owner is responsible for fencing neighboring livestock out.
 On "closed range," the livestock owner is responsible for fencing livestock in.
 Contact the Montana Department of Livestock to find out the range designation in your area.
-Also be sure to review any subdivision covenants that may apply to your property or your neighbors'.
-For example, rural subdivision covenants often require lot owners within the subdivision to confine their livestock within their lot boundaries.
+Also be sure to review any subdivision covenants that may apply to your property or your neighbors.
+For example, rural subdivision covenants often require lot owners to confine their livestock within their lot boundaries.
 However, if the rural subdivision is adjoined by open range, it is the responsibility of the subdivision lot owner to fence their property boundary if they don't want livestock from the open range area roaming onto their lot.

 Construction of a new home within open range, or in a subdivision adjoined by open range, is a potential source of conflict among rural residents.
-Most homeowners would be horrified to find livestock seeking shelter within their underconstruction dream house, or to discover livestock rubbing against unprotected water or propane pipes and electrical outlet boxes.
-Such conflicts can be avoided while a home is being built by inquiring with neighboring ranchers about the time of year livestock usually graze in the area and by installing permanent or temporary fences during construction.
-Ranchers should also keep apprised of new construction in the area and alert their neighbors as to when roaming livestock may visit the construction site.
+Most homeowners would be horrified to find livestock seeking shelter within their under-construction dream house, or to discover livestock rubbing against unprotected water or propane pipes and electrical outlet boxes.
+Such conflicts can be avoided while a home is being built by inquiring with neighboring ranchers about the timing of livestock grazing in the area and by installing permanent or temporary fences during construction.
+Ranchers should also keep apprised of new construction in the area and alert neighbors when roaming livestock may be near the construction site.